Cambodia Yoga Retreat July

 How you can help- The children love visitors!!
 We are more than happy to take you (a short trip) from the hotel to visit.
-Byron Yoga Lounge will ask for donations of clothes/toys to deliver for the children’s sanctuary – so any spare space in your luggage over would be greatly appreciated!
+Byron Yoga Lounge takes donations of clothes/toys to deliver for the children’s sanctuary – so any spare space in your luggage over would be greatly appreciated!

 Cancellation Policy for all Retreats

 – 2 weeks – start date – 25% refund

 – No show -100% – 0 refund